ouspg/CryptoCourse/README.md

   * Code editor of your choice, `VSCodium` and `vim` are pre-installed.
   * Different programming languages, depending on your choice

+Some additional software requirements might appear during the course.

 ### Provided virtual machine